 Five pocket cotton straight leg selvage denim 501 jeans

-- Zippered fly with button closure and belt loops
+- Buttoned fly with button closure and belt loops

 - Coin, waist and back pockets with a back waist leather logo patch

-- Please note, any whiskering is an intentional and desirable aspect of this product
+- Please note, any whiskering, fading or distressing is an intentional and desirable aspect of this product

 Levi's® Vintage Clothing